KlayaR/The-Lumerian/Characters/Main Characters/Aria Delacroix.md

 ---

+## 🎭 **Character Overview**
+Aria is a brilliant acoustic archaeologist whose rare combination of perfect pitch, engineering expertise, and fearless intellectual curiosity makes her the only person capable of unlocking ancient Lumerian technology.
+Academically ostracized for pursuing "impossible" theories about sound-responsive architecture, she has followed acoustic anomalies from European sites to Seattle, where her path intersects with Marcus's electromagnetic discoveries.
+Professional, direct, and emotionally intelligent, Aria serves as Marcus's intellectual equal and essential partner—her acoustic expertise is literally required to safely operate the ancient climate systems.
+French-born with a scientist's precision and an explorer's courage, she represents the perfect balance of methodical research and adaptive problem-solving that the crisis demands.

+---

 ## 👤 **Physical Appearance**
 - **Height:** 5'7" (170 cm)
 - **Build:** Lean and athletic from years of fieldwork, climber's graceful strength